Jokhang Temple

 Under the administration of Songsten Gampo, the national strength of Tibet was so powerful that no country could parallel it except the Tang Dynasty of China.
 Songtsen Gampo was a statesman of vision.
 He first married the Nepaleae Princess Khidzun, and then twice later, he sent a minister to Chang'an (present-day Xi'an, China) in search of a Tang Princess to marry.
 Finally, Princess Wencheng was betrothed to him.

 In 641, the 16-year-old Princess Wencheng and her envoys and maidservants journeyed to Tibet from her home in China.
 She brought with her a great number of dowries, advanced culture, and techniques.
-Having endured the hardships of the long journey, Princess Wencheng reached Lhasa in 643 and married Songsten Gampo who was 29 years old and has been waiting for her for 3 years.
+Having endured the hardships of the long journey, Princess Wencheng reached Lhasa in 643 and married Songsten Gampo who was 29 years old and had been waiting for her for 3 years.
 As well, the 2 beautiful princesses Khidzun and Wencheng were both from Buddhist countries.
 When they came to Tibet, each of them brought with her a valuable statue of Sakyamuni as the most precious dowry.

 However, at that time, there was no palace in Lhasa, not even a constant house.
 Also, Tibetans all lived in tents, so it became a dilemma considering how to house the invaluable statues.
 With Princess Wencheng’s suggestion, Songsten Gampo constructed Ramoche Monastery for her to house the prized statue.
 The gate of the monastery faces east to show the princess's nostalgia for her homeland.